-Instead think carefully about your response and try to be as kind as you can.
+Instead, think carefully about your response and try to be as kind as you can.
 Thank them for their opinion if you can.
 If you can’t it may be best to say nothing at all and just walk away from the conversation.

 When you are calm you can take some time and try to consider what they have said.
-Think about it and see if there is any changes you can or would consider making.
+Think about it and see if there are any changes you can or would consider making.
 Sometimes we can’t see the same things in ourselves as others do.
 While it may hurt there may be some truth in the remarks they have made.
 There is also a chance that the remarks may be completely unjustified and may have come from someone who is dealing with issues of their own.

 Try not to dwell on it!
 Remember that no one is perfect and that God loves you and your imperfections.
 If there is an area or areas that you choose to work on then ask Him to help you.
 We are each a work in progress and in the end He is the one that we should be striving to please!

-In the end I am thankful for the remarks and they are just reassuring me that I am on the right path.
+In the end, I am thankful for the remarks and they are just reassuring me that I am on the right path.
 Unknown to the commenter I have been working on redoing our homeschool schedule to add more Home Ec/Life Skills into our days.
 I do plan on trying to do some blog posts about these different lessons to share ideas with others who may want to incorporate these ideas into their own families.

 Have a blessed day!